 Acknowledging Family Planning Concerns

-Having Kids firmly believes that having smaller families is key to reducing inequality, ending child abuse, limiting climate change, and advancing human rights.
+The Fair Start Movement firmly believes that having smaller families is key to reducing inequality, ending child abuse, limiting climate change, and advancing human rights.
 However, we also recognize that the history of family planning interventions has been plagued by examples of coercion and control.
-This is why Having Kids supports smaller families across the board, as well as a distribution of societal resources that prioritizes giving all kids a fair start in life.
+This is why the Fair Start Movement supports sustainable families across the board, as well as a distribution of societal resources that prioritizes giving all kids an equitable fair start in life.

 Historically, women of color, disabled women, and low-income women have in some cases been targeted by family planning policies that claim to expand their reproductive choices, but in fact seek to limit the respective size and power of their communities.
 While not inherent in all family planning interventions, there are glaring examples, like the forced sterilization of Latina women in California.
 At the same time, some government policies often encourage wealthy, white women to have more children.